-[This is a continuation of the exploration of mother and daughter relationships - for prior posts, click here and here] Woody Allen’s film Alice (1990) is a kind of heroine’s journey.
-In it, Alice (Mia Farrow), married to a wealthy attorney, goes to Chinese herbalist Dr. Yang for help with a bad back.
-More than just curing the symptom, the doctor, through his various elixirs, helps Alice explore hidden parts of her psyche.
-[For a more detailed analysis of the whole film, click here] The scene that I focus on below exemplifies a daughter’s idealization of her mother.
-In it, Alice meets her “Muse” (Bernadette Peters) who, in trying to find subject matter for Alice to write about, shows her the objective truth about her mother.
+Woody Allen’s film Alice (1990) is a kind of heroine’s journey.
+In it, Alice (Mia Farrow), married to a wealthy attorney, goes to a Chinese herbalist, Dr. Yang, for help with a bad back.
+More than just curing the symptom, the doctor, through his various elixirs, helps Alice to explore hidden parts of her psyche.
+In this piece, I focus on Alice’s idealization of her mother.

-Further exploring various dynamics of the mother and daughter relationship [For the first part in this series click here], we’ll have a look at a scene from Postcards from the Edge (1990).
+Further exploring various dynamics of the mother and daughter relationship, we’ll have a look at a scene from Postcards from the Edge (1990).
 This film is based on the semi-autobiographical novel by Carrie Fisher (daughter of actress Debbie Reynolds).
 Suzanne Vale (Meryl Streep) plays the addiction-prone actress daughter of movie star Doris Mann (Shirley Maclaine).
-Doris is portrayed as overbearing, controlling, manipulative, competitive, narcissistic and self-absorbed; Suzanne is very much in her shadow.
-In a particular scene towards the end of the film [click here to watch], Suzanne is doing a voice-over for a film she’s just made.
-She has a heart-to-heart conversation with her director, fatherly Lowell (Gene Hackman):
+Doris is portrayed as overbearing, controlling, manipulative, competitive and self-absorbed; Suzanne is very much in her shadow.